 Once the test is complete, the certified backflow tester will hang a tag with the test results on or near the backflow preventer.
 The tester will then submit the test results to EWSU via aquabackflow.com/trackmybackflow.
 Failure to have your system inspected annually violates federal, state and local regulations and may result in fines.

-For questions about the Cross Connection Control Program, including installing testing and repairing backflow preventers, please contact EWSU Regulatory Compliance at 812-436-7015
+For questions about the Cross Connection Control Program, including installing testing and repairing backflow preventers, please call EWSU Regulatory Compliance at 812-426-2820 and select option 4.

 Backflow Inspection & Testing